One of the most common dilemmas for people starting a website is how to choose a domain name.

 5. Make it easy to pronounce and spell

-People might mention your business or website to their friends.
-Having a name that is difficult to pronounce or easy to misunderstand can do much harm.
+If you want long-term success as a business, you want people to mention your business or website to their friends.
+Having a name that is difficult to pronounce or easy to misunderstand can make this difficult.
 In fact, it might send your potential customers straight to your competition.
 They will type in the wrong name in the search bar, search engines will provide them with the next best thing, and they are gone.

 For best results, choose a domain name that is spelled the way it sounds.
 This will make it easy for people who hear your name to type it out and remember the spelling later on.